What Does Joint Replacement Surgery Mean?

 Joint Replacement Surgery Pre-op Course

 All procedures require medical clearance by an internist at HSS which must be done within 28 days prior to your surgery date.
-We will coordinate these appointments as well as an educational class.
+We’ll arrange both these appointments and an educational class.

 We recommend stopping the use of all anti-inflammatory, fish oil supplements, and other blood-thinning medications one week prior to surgery.
-Your clearing doctor will make recommendations regarding other prescription medications.
+Your clearance physician will provide suggestions for additional prescription medications.

 Joint Replacement Surgery Post-op course